 The nine-month Home for Good pilot project aims to house 45 people and prepare for the full scale-up by March 2020.
 As of Oct.
 9, 13 people are already housed and receiving intensive case management services.

 The pilot uses no public money.
 The Rasmuson Foundation and the Alaska Mental Health Trust Authority provided $1.1 million to cover the pilot.
 Home for Good plans to achieve the full goal of 150 people housed in the next three years.

-Home for Good will increase permanent supportive housing units, improve case management, and test new programs without risking taxpayer dollars.
+Home for Good will increase supportive housing units, improve case management, and test new programs without risking taxpayer dollars.
 Those methods give us a real chance to improve individual lives and our community.
 It’s hard work, given limited resources and the complexity of chronic homelessness.
 But there’s encouragement in the results from other places, and in the resolve of homegrown agencies cooperating as never before to tailor proven practices to our people.